MicrosoftDocs/appcenter-docs/docs/sdk/push/migration/ios.md

 Updating the App Center SDK doesn't require any action by the developer except for the exceptions that are outlined below.

 > [!NOTE]
 > The App Center SDK features a modular architecture to enable developers to integrate only the features they need.
-It is not possible to mix different versions of App Center modules.
+It isn't possible to mix different versions of App Center modules.
 Once you update App Center Push, you need to update all App Center SDK modules to the same version.

 ## Upgrading to App Center Push 1.11.0 or later from a version < 1.11.0